Fortunevale/Xorog.Logger/README.md

 # Xorog.Logger

-This legacy branch is meant to prevent from having to update way too many applications because of a few breaking changes to main.
+This legacy branch is meant to prevent having to update way too many applications because of a few breaking changes to main.